sanderclaeys/DistributionTestCases.jl/README.md

 ]add https://github.com/sanderclaeys/PMDTestFeeders.jl
 ```
 ## Usage
-You can obtain a TPPM data model by executing the following.
-This will parse
-a modified dss file of the original OpenDSS IEEE13 implementation, and apply
+You can obtain a PMD data model by executing the following.
+This will parse the original OpenDSS IEEE13 implementation, and apply
 a few transformations in post-processing.
 This is needed because the OpenDSS
 parser does not support all of the features available in TPPM.
 ```